If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 • Solar-powered electricity for lighting, cooking, and heating water.

-• Outlets for low-powered electrical devices (there is no Wi-Fi).
+• Outlets for low-powered electrical devices (there is no Wi-Fi, but most phone carriers provide service in the area).

 • Twin-sized bunk beds (no tents or camping allowed outside the living quarters).